mewna/catnip/README.md

 - I wanted to try to maximize extensibility / customizability, beyond just making it modular.
 Things like being able to intercept raw websocket messages (as JSON), write custom distributed cache handlers, ... are incredibly useful.
-- I like everything returning `CompletionStage`s instead of custom classes.
+- I like everything returning Rx classes instead of custom classes.
 I do get why other libs have them, I just wanted to not.
 - I wanted modular usage to be exactly the same more / less no matter what; everything should be doable through the catnip instance that you create.